Atlanta Dog Bite Lawyer

-Although as dog bite attorneys we cannot recommend what type of medical care you should seek, if you or a child has been bitten or attacked, calling 911 and seeking professional medical care as quickly as possible is usually the best and safest thing to do.
+As dog bite attorneys, we cannot recommend what type of medical care you should seek.
+However, we can recommend that if you or a child has been bitten or attacked, calling 911 and seeking professional medical care as quickly as possible is usually the best and safest thing to do.
 In Georgia after you call 911, most cities and counties will automatically notify animal control, who can meet you at the hospital or at home when you return.
 Hospitals and other medical care providers will also generally call animal control.

-Another reason to immediately seek medical attention is due to the risk of certain diseases that dogs and other animals can carry, such as Rabies, Tetanus and certain bacterial infections.
+Another reason to immediately seek medical attention is due to the risk of contracting certain diseases that dogs and other animals can carry, such as rabies, tetanus, and certain bacterial infections.